DNSFilter/slate/source/v3/iab-website-categories.html.md

 These are the supported IAB categories available in the category API.

 <aside class="notice">
 Note: The tier-1 and tier-2 category listing can be accessed via an API call so you can load this data directly into your application.
-See <a href="website-category-api.html#category-list">Category List</a> for more information.
+See <a href="website-category-api.html#list-all-categories">List All Categories</a> for more information.
 </aside>

 There are some minor changes to the category name labels as well as a few categories being combined.
 Any of these changes are indicated with a superscript number (<sup>1,2</sup> or <sup>3</sup>) next to the category in the following list.